-At the water’s edge, the city grid and the river’s ecosystem converge, mingle, and clash: the road turns into a pedestrian greenway, a garage is topped with a sloping lawn, piers reach gently into the water from deep within the park, and a stone-lined riverbank contrasts with concrete bulkhead.
+At the water’s edge, the city grid and the river’s ecosystem converge, mingle, and clash.
+The road turns into a pedestrian greenway; a garage is topped with a sloping lawn; piers reach gently into the water from deep within the park, and a stone-lined riverbank contrasts with the concrete bulkhead.
+The buildings are elevated out of the flood plain, creating a tiered landscape that blends the city into the waterfront.
 Blurring the boundaries between land and water in these ways extends the waterfront’s benefits inland.
-This former industrial site is now 50% permeable, planted with many native species, and is an important part of the LEED Silver rating for the project.
+This former industrial site is now 50% permeable with many native plant species and is an important part of the LEED Silver rating for the project.

 Share on Facebook

-ASLA NY Chapter Merit Award 2012
+2012 ASLA NY Chapter Merit Award

-“Making City” Exhibit at Rotterdam Biennale
+2012 “Making City” Exhibit at Rotterdam Biennale

-“Ecotones: Mitigating NYC’s Contentious Sites” Center for Architecture 2008
+2008 “Ecotones: Mitigating NYC’s Contentious Sites” Center for Architecture